izzysale/izzysale/README.md

 - 👋 Hi, I’m @izzysale
 - 👀 I’m interested in coding and games!!
 - 🌱 I’m currently learning python / c++
-- 💞️ I’m looking to collaborate on anything beginner!
+- 💞️ I’m looking to collaborate on anything for beginners!
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: i like piano
 <!---